igorskyflyer/npm-open-resource/README.md

 ## 🕵🏼 Usage

-This module requires that the [`git`](https://git-scm.com) executable to be installed and available in the system path.
+This module requires that the [`git`](https://git-scm.com) executable is installed and available in the system path.

 <br>